Highams Park railway station

-Highams Park is a railway station on the Chingford branch of the Lea Valley lines, located in Highams Park in the London Borough of Waltham Forest, north-east London.
+Highams Park is a railway station on the Chingford branch of the Weaver line, located in Highams Park in the London Borough of Waltham Forest.
 It is 8 mi 52 chain down the line from London Liverpool Street and is situated between Wood Street and Chingford.
 It has been operated by London Overground since 2015.
+Its three-letter station code is HIP.

-The station is in Travelcard Zone 4.
+The station is in London fare zone 4.

 History

 The station was originally named "Hale End" upon opening in 1873, and was renamed in 1894 as "Highams Park & Hale End".

 The present station, to the design of Neville Ashbee, was inaugurated in 1903.

 Services

 Trains are operated by London Overground.

 The typical off-peak weekday service pattern is: